Butler University Website

 Content Management System (CMS)

-The University has adopted a content management system (CMS) called Drupal.
+The University has adopted a content management system (CMS) called WordPress.
 A CMS enables organizations like Butler to edit and update a large number of web pages that are managed by multiple groups and departments on campus.

 One of the advantages of using a CMS is the ability to quickly and easily publish new websites by applying standard template layouts to newly created (or existing) pages.
 Although website templates contain some common University graphic elements and treatment, each department is able to customize certain elements of these templates.

 Heading and body text styles are built into WordPress.
 Users should choose these styles from the drop-down menu in the “edit” dialogue boxes of WordPress content blocks.

 H1 tags are only used for the main page title, while H2, H3, H4, and H5 tags are used for subheadings and must be used in descending order, without skipping levels.
 Body text should be designated with P tags.